Browser does not support script.

 As a research-led centre, CBET aims to address the internal fragmentation of academic theology and enable biblical scholars to work side by side with philosophical and systematic theologians.
 Based in the Department of Theology and Religious Studies at the University of Nottingham alongside the Centre of Theology and Philosophy, CBET represents a unique initiative to combine the historical and theological study of the Bible with the study of ethics and systematic and philosophical theology, both in the academy and in the community.

 CBET offers graduate students and career academics the opportunity to bridge the divide between these fields and offers public access to the expertise of researchers within the Centre through occasional study days and the resources provided on this site.

-On 13 May 2017, the Centre for Bible, Ethics and Theology will be hosting an all-day workshop on Forced Migration, Political Power and the Book of Jeremiah.
+On 13 October 2018, the Centre for Bible, Ethics and Theology will be hosting an all-day workshop on Wellness, Illness and the Psalms

 Please visit the event page to find out more information and book your place at the workshop.